If you’re looking for side dishes to serve with chili besides cornbread, you’ve come to the right place!

 While they might sound like strange additions to chili, they both compliment each other well and make for an interesting combination.

-- To make fried pickles or fried green tomatoes, first cut your veggies into slices about 1/4 inch thick.
+- To make fried pickles or fried green tomatoes (See Also: what do you dip fried green tomatoes in?), first cut your veggies into slices about 1/4 inch thick.

 - Then dip them in egg wash (1 egg + 1 tbsp water) and then in breadcrumbs before frying them in hot oil for about 2 minutes per side.